Showing 1-20 of 32 products

-Government initiatives and incentive programs: One of the key drivers of e-prescribing are the incentive programs launched by the government to improve healthcare quality, reduce healthcare costs and minimize prescription errors (Source: NCBI).
+Government initiatives and incentive programs: One of the key drivers of adopting e-prescribing are the incentive programs launched by the government to improve healthcare quality, reduce healthcare costs and minimize prescription errors (Source: NCBI).
 The National Council for Prescription Drugs Program, a pharmacy standards development organization, has developed specialized standards for e-prescribing.
 The implementation of government initiatives, such as the American Recovery and Reinvestment Act (2009), and Drug Enforcement Administration’s rule allowing electronic prescription of controlled substances (EPCS) have assisted in increasing the use of e-prescribing.

 In Europe, eHealth projects, such as the Schleswig-Holstein Health initiative and European Patient Smart Open Services (epSOS), have helped increase the adoption of e-prescribing systems (Source: Persistence Market Research).

 Investments in healthcare IT: Rising investments in healthcare IT have increased the adoption of EHR software and other technology.
 Gartner states that “digital healthcare is propelling spending in enhancing core automation systems like various health information systems and other associated technologies”.
 Improved infrastructure and expansion of healthcare IT have helped in the growth of e-prescribing technology.
 The growing adoption of integrated EHR models has also aided the e-prescribing market.